Shopify/polaris/.changeset/happy-adults-accept.md

 '@shopify/polaris': patch
 ---

-Improve spacing and types on select component
+Improved spacing and types on `Select` component